-UNIPOLTM PE Gas Technology - Existing 320 kilotons per annum( kTA) plant is one of the world's most widely used PE technology, having more than 165 licensed reactor lines in 28 countries, with a total capacity of more than 48 Million MTA.
+UNIPOLTM PE Gas Technology - Existing 320 kilotons per annum (kTA) plant is one of the world's most widely used PE technology, having more than 165 licensed reactor lines in 28 countries, with a total capacity of more than 48 Million MTA.

 JGSPC will start to operate its third PE line using US-based Chevron Phillips MarTECH ADLTM PE production technology.
-The line, which as a rated production capacity of 250kTA, will be able to produce bimodal, metallocene, and bimodal metallocene HDPE resins, for which there is no local production.
-The new PE line will have an initially planned grade slate of 8 new grades for HDPE, thereby bringing the total number of HDPE grades to 21 by end-2020.
+The line, which has a rated production capacity of 250kTA, will be able to produce bimodal, metallocene, and bimodal metallocene LLDPE resins, for which there is no local production.
+The new PE line will have an initial planned grade slate of 6 new grades for LLDPE, thereby bringing the total number of LLDPE grades to 13, targeted to be Operational by 1Q of 2022 (from initial target completion of 4Q 2020).

-According to JGPSCC, HDPE resins product are produced using the two world's most widely used PE Process technologies and as such are similar and substitutable with other imported HDPE resin products, especially those used for the same end-use applications.
+According to JGPSC, the current and upcoming LLDPE resin product is produced using the two world's most widely used PE Process technologies and as such are similar and substitutable with other imported LLDPE resin products, especially those used for film applications